-We also compare our mapping against the state-of-the-art deep learning approach DeMoN [30] and two strong classic dense mapping methods DTAM [23] and SGM [13].
-We use the publicly available reimplementation OpenDTAM\ and our own implementation of SGM with 16 directions.
+We also compare our mapping against the state-ofthe-art deep learning approach DeMoN (Ummenhofer et al, 2017) and two strong classic dense mapping methods DTAM (Newcombe et al, 2011) and Semi-Global Matching (SGM) (Hirschmüller, 2005).
+We use the publicly available reimplementation OpenDTAM and our own implementation of SGM with 16 directions.
 For DTAM, SGM and DeepTAM we construct a cost volume with 32 labels at the resolution of $320 \times 240$ .
 We use SAD as photo-consistency measure and accumulate the information of video sequences of length 10.
 We use the same pseudo camera pose ground truth from the datasets for a fair comparison.
 For DeMoN -which is limited to two images- we give the first and last frame from the sequence to provide enough motion parallax.